cwazuidema/hinfelaar_fastapi/README.md

 Open interactive docs: `http://localhost:8000/docs`

+## App lifecycle (lifespan)

+FastAPI's `on_event` startup/shutdown hooks are deprecated.
+This project uses FastAPI's lifespan context instead.
+Startup tasks (including Tortoise initialization via `register_tortoise` and the idempotent creation of the JSONB GIN index) run inside the app's lifespan in `app/main.py`.

+- If you need custom startup/shutdown work, add it to the lifespan context in `app/main.py` around the `yield`.
+Code before `yield` runs on startup; code after `yield` runs on shutdown.

 ## PostgreSQL roles and permissions

 When working locally you may want a single app user that can run migrations and manage objects.
 In production, avoid superuser and prefer a least‑privilege split between a migrator role and a runtime role.